When can I use clippers after a hair transplant (+ first haircut after hair transplant)

 It’s also worth noting that noticeable new hair growth doesn’t usually occur until around 4 months after a hair transplant, with most patients seeing the majority of growth between 5 and 12 months.

 After surgery, you are always welcome to pop in for a check-up or send us some photos so we can check your scalp and make sure it’s healing as expected before you get a haircut.
 We take patient aftercare very seriously at The Maitland Clinic, and Dr Ball is always happy to speak to patients about their recovery and offer advice and support when called upon.

 How short can I cut my hair after a hair transplant?

-As we’ve already discussed, FUT surgery does leave a linear scar, although Dr Ball has developed an excellent reputation for neat stitching and fine scars.
+As we’ve already discussed, transplanted hair from FUT surgery does leave a linear scar, although Dr Ball has developed an excellent reputation for neat stitching and fine scars.
 To conceal the donor scar, you may need to wear your hair at grade 4, or longer (although patients sometimes find that they can cut their hair shorter).

 Patients who’ve undergone an FUE hair transplant, however, can normally wear their much shorter, for example, a number 1 or 2 grade.
 This is because, when performed by an experienced and reputable surgeon such as Dr Ball, FUE surgery only leaves a series of tiny dot scars on the scalp.
 These scars are typically less than 1mm and are very difficult to see with the naked eye.
 You can read more about this in our blog post, “Does an FUE transplant leave scars?”